HAhmedHesham/GreenLab/README.md

 # Evolution of Kotlin apps replication package

 ### About
 The purpose is to test how the energy consumption of Kotlin applications changes with time.
 For each selected application, a different number of releases were chosen to run the tests on.
-The test are recorded keystrokes and inputs used run/use a specific feature of the application.
+The test are recorded keystrokes and inputs used to run a specific feature of the application.
 After ruuning the trial, the energy(In Joules) that were consumed was collected.
 After collecting the data, statistical tests were performed to help interpret the results.

 ### Requirements
 ##### Hardware: